diamante-io/Diamante-Net-Core/docs/fuzzing.md

-While it runs, it will write new crashes to files in `fuzz-findings`; before pouncing on these as definite evidence of a flaw, you should confirm the crash by feeding it to an instance of `HcNet-core fuzz` run by hand, elsewhere (in particular, not fighting for control over tmpdirs with the fuzzer's `HcNet-core` instances).
+While it runs, it will write new crashes to files in `fuzz-findings`; before pouncing on these as definite evidence of a flaw, you should confirm the crash by feeding it to an instance of `DiamNet-core fuzz` run by hand, elsewhere (in particular, not fighting for control over tmpdirs with the fuzzer's `DiamNet-core` instances).
 Often a fuzzer "crash" is just the subprocess hitting a ulimit; by default we use an 250mb virtual-address ulimit, thus it is possible to exceed this.
-It is also useful to keep a separate build of `HcNet-core` in a different directory with `--enable-asan`, or valgrind, in order to diagnose crashes.
+It is also useful to keep a separate build of `DiamNet-core` in a different directory with `--enable-asan`, or valgrind, in order to diagnose crashes.
 For more information on the [output][4] or [triaging crashes][5] click the hyperlinks.